Lorcan-1/lorcanselfbot/README.md

 # Skibidi Selfbot

 This is a selfbot for Discord, developed using `discord.py-self`.
 This selfbot includes various commands for managing a Discord server, such as deleting channels, banning users, spamming messages, and more.
-Note that using selfbots in Discord is against their Terms of Service, and your account may be banned for using them.
+Note that using selfbots in Discord is against Terms of Service, and your account may be banned for using one.

 ## Features